 A3.
 COUNTRY EXPERIENCE.
 Lessons from Designing New Generation of Carbon Pricing Instruments

-Deep dive into the experiences of governments designing or operationalizing new carbon pricing instruments.
+This session will dive into the experiences of governments that are designing or operationalizing new carbon pricing instruments.
 Country representatives will unpack the strategic and technical design decisions they confronted—such as scope, coverage, price trajectories, allocation approaches, strategies for integrating offsets and interactions with other policies.
 The discussion will surface cross-cutting lessons and highlight design questions that client countries should plan to assess over the coming year as they advance or refine their own carbon pricing instruments.

 LUNCH BREAK